Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Barking and Dagenham and are not the council.
 About us

-The Overview and Scrutiny Committee met on Wednesday 11 September 2024, discussing responsive repairs performance, planning obligations, and the council's revenue budget.
-The committee resolved to note progress on responsive repairs and receive a further report on the service recovery plan, while also noting the Planning Obligations Supplementary Planning Document and the Revenue Budget Monitoring report.
+The Overview and Scrutiny Committee met on Wednesday 11 September 2024 to discuss the performance of the BDMS responsive repairs service, the Planning Obligations Supplementary Planning Document, and the Council's revenue budget monitoring for the first quarter of the 2024/25 financial year.
+The committee resolved to note progress on responsive repairs and receive a further report on the service recovery plan, and noted the Planning Obligations SPD and the Revenue Budget Monitoring report.

-The committee received an update on Barking and Dagenham Trading Partnership's (BDTP) responsive repairs performance.
+The committee received an update on the performance of Barking & Dagenham Management Service (BDMS) in managing repairs and maintenance for council properties.
 Significant progress has been made in reducing legacy jobs, with a 100% reduction achieved by April 2024.
-Void management has also seen improvements, with open void properties decreasing from 62 to 31 by July 2024.
-Emergency repairs performance has improved to 86.3% for 2024/25, up from 69.9% in 2022/23, and resident satisfaction has risen from 76.1% in November 2023 to 82% in August 2024.
+Void management has also improved, with a reduction in open void properties from 62 to 31 between April and July 2024.
+Emergency repairs performance has improved to 86.3% for 2024/25, up from 69.9% in 2022/23, and resident satisfaction has increased from 76.1% in November 2023 to 82% in August 2024.

 • Note the progress made since the previous report in March 2024.